What Are Migraines?

 Other Migraine Triggers

-As well as specific foods, many other factors known migraine triggers could also be connected to the Paleo diet and lifestyle.
+As well as specific foods, many other factors known migraine triggers could also be connected to Paleo and lifestyle.
 One of these is hormonal.
 Migraines that center on women’s menstrual cycles are so common that there’s even a special name for them: catamenial migraines.
 Over half of all women with migraines report that their symptoms revolve around their menstrual cycle, especially in the last few days before their period starts, and the first few days of bleeding.

 Fluctuations in estrogen and progesterone, the main hormones driving the female reproductive system, cause these menstrual migraines by changing the levels of serotonin in the brain.
 Interestingly enough, the hormonal changes in female migraneurs are perfectly normal; it’s the body’s response to them that causes the headaches.
 This is why many women with migraines feel better during pregnancy and after menopause, when hormone levels are more stable.